Île Amsterdam: History

 However, the French government renounced its possession of the islands in 1853.

 In January 1871 an attempt to settle the island was made by a party led by Heurtin, a French resident of Réunion.
 After seven months, their attempts to raise cattle and grow crops were fruitless, and they returned to Réunion, abandoning the cattle on the island.

-In May 1880 HMS Raleigh circumnavigated the island searching for a missing ship the Knowsley Hall.
+In May 1880 HMS Raleigh circumnavigated the island searching for missing ship Knowsley Hall.
 A cutter and gig were despatched to the island to search for signs of habitation.
 There was a flagpole on Hoskin Point and 50–70 yd north were two huts, one of which had an intact roof and contained three bunks, empty casks, an iron pot and the eggshells and feathers of sea-birds.
 There was also an upturned serviceable boat in the other hut, believed to belong to the fishermen who visited the island.

+In 1892, the crew of the French sloop Bourdonnais, followed by the ship L'Eure in 1893, again took possession of Saint-Paul and Amsterdam Island in the name of the French government.

 The island was attached to the French colony of Madagascar from 21 November 1924 until 6 August 1955 when the French Southern and Antarctic Lands was formed.
 (Madagascar gained independence in 1958.)

-The first French base on Île Amsterdam was established in 1949, and was originally called Camp Heurtin.
-It is now the Martin-de-Viviès research station.